alexandretok/easy-ionic2-calendar/README.md

       * starts: Date object representing the date and time that the events starts.
       * ends: Date object representing the date and time that the events ends.
       * title: String with the title to be shown in the events list.
+  * `[useSwipe]="false"`
+    * You can use this to prevent swiping through through the months
+  * `[todayText]="Today"`
+    * You can use this to translate the today's button content to other languages
-  * `[currentDate]="yourDateObject"`
+  * `[inputDate]="yourDateObject"`
-    * Date object you can use to set the selected date programmatically.
+    * Date object you can use to set the initial date or to set the selected date programmatically.
-      * When you want to set the selected date programmatically, remember to always create a new reference for this variable.
+      * When you want to set the selected date programmatically, remember to always create a new reference(a new Date object).
         Example:

         ```
-        this.yourDateObject = new Date(); /* This will work and date will be updated on the calendar view */
         this.yourDateObject.setDate(5); /* This will NOT work and the view is not going to update correctly */

         var tmpDate = new Date();
         tmpDate.setDate(5);
-        this.yourDateObject = tmpDate; /* This will work */
+        this.yourDateObject = tmpDate; /* This will work and date will be updated on the calendar view */
         ```